Zabanaa/nuddles/README.md

 add your contribution by way of a pull request.

 ## License
-Nuddles is licensed under the Do What The Fuck You Want licence.
+Nuddles is licensed under the Do What The Fuck You Want license.

 ## Todo
 - [ ] Add OAuth authentication
-- [ ] Add support for user related endpoints
+- [ ] Add support for user related endpoints (Settings, Tips, Updates, Photos, Users ...)

 [1]: https://developer.foursquare.com/